m00s3c/dwm-rice/README.md

 * `.xinitrc` launches dwm along with picom, dunst, dwmblocks, and other background services.
 * `dwmblocks/scripts` contains shell scripts for CPU, memory, temperature, disk, network, volume, and date information.
-* All fonts are configured to use a Nerd Font so glyph icons render correctly in the bar and terminal.
+* Fonts are configured to use a Nerd Font so glyph icons render correctly in the bar and terminal.

 ## Notes